Download Financial Mechanic’s 7 Negotiation Tips & Script Template here

 And you say, “Well, I got this mechanical engineering degree.”
 “Oh, all right.
 Well, let’s get started.”
 Connect the dots there.
 How were you able to convince them that although you did not possess a software engineering degree or a software engineering skillset at point zero, that you would be a great hire.

-Jessica: That is very observant, and I think that’s definitely something when I look back at the job posting and I read it, I’m surprised that I got the job.
+Financial Mechanic: That is very observant, and I think that’s definitely something when I look back at the job posting and I read it, I’m surprised that I got the job.
 Because it talks about needing to know Java and C Plus and a bunch of other, just going down the list, things that I know that I didn’t know at the time.